-Shape 6 (super useful)
+Shape 6 – (Super useful)

-This is probably due to that fact that this is a chord inversion.
+This is probably due to the fact that this is a “chord inversion”.
 If you don’t know, a chord inversion is where the root note is no longer the bass note.
 For example, for any B minor chord, your bass note would nearly always be a B note, just like the other above shapes.

-But for this shape, the bass note is a D note.
-It will also sound cool with some Johnny Marr or The Cure type jangly strumming, particularly if you have another guitarist playing the lower version of the chord.
+This shape is a nice jangly higher-up shape, which will suit some picking or some electric noodling with a bit of delay.
+It will also sound cool with some Johnny Marr- or The Cure-type jangly strumming, particularly if you have another guitarist playing the lower version of the chord.

 Either way, this is an optional extra and something a bit different to add to your repertoire of playing.
 This one sounds very cool, especially when jamming with others.

 …Okay, before we wrap this up, here’s some key advice:

 Choose one version of the Bm guitar chord and stick with it!

 There are, of course, plenty more ways of playing the Bm guitar chord, but these are the most useful.

 The thing is, those songs on the above list aren’t all that hard to play as long you can play one of the versions of B minor, some open chords and change between them.